 f.
 Fatigue, lethargy, sleepiness

-What to do if you feel a cold or flu coming on?
+What to do if you feel a cold or flu coming on during the holidays?

 You’ve done your best to stay healthy this holiday season, and yet you still feel that scratchy throat starting or you suddenly begin sneezing or coughing more.
 What can you do to combat the beginnings of a cold or the flu?